wvuweb/hammer/README.md

         created_by:                             # <r:article:author_full_name />  -- accepts two other objects
           first_name: String                    # <r:article:author_first_name /> -- accepts a string
           last_name: String                     # <r:article:author_last_name />  -- acccpts a string
+        content:                                # content attribute is for supporting loops in which a blog article
+          region_name: String                   # may be dynamically built using content regions from the article
-        content: String                         # <r:article:content />       -- accepts a string or | pipe character followed by HTML
+                                                # <r:article:content name="region_name" />
         published_at: 2 days ago                # <r:article:published_at />  -- accepts a date string
       - article:
         ...
       - article:
+        ...
+  - id: 2
+    name: String
     ...
 ```